CreatorWorkflowsNow/lab-innovation/docs/50-exercise-5.md

 [Prev](40-exercise-4.md){: .btn .mr-2 .fs-2}
 [Next](90-summary.md){: .btn .btn-green .fs-2}

-Goal
+## Goal
-{: .fs-6 .fw-300 }

 This Lab starts from the Dashboard of your App in App Engine Studio

-Create the Workspace in App Engine Studio
+You will create the Workspace in App Engine Studio.

+## Steps

 1. Click **Add (1)** in the **Experience** section on your App Dashboard